Psoriasis & Vitamin D Deficiency: The Ultimate Guide

 Price: 2000 IU – 250 Soft Gels for $ 9.69.

 Good value for money and a reliable brand, Nature’s way Vitamin D3 supplement is sealed adequately to ensure safety and freshness.
-It is certified free from toxic and unwanted substances such as, artificial flavoring/ color, sugar, gluten, salt, starch, trans fat, chemical solvents, etc.
+It is certified free from toxic and unwanted substances such as, artificial flavoring/ color, sugar, salt, starch, trans fat, chemical solvents and it is also gluten free.

 Throne is a reputable brand used by naturopaths in North America.
 This vitamin D supplement is in easy to swallow size capsules.
 The company use pure and undiluted vitamins to ensure quality and efficiency of every capsule.
 Available in 5000, 10,000 and 25,000 IU.